joshkunz/co2-sensor/readme.md

 Configuration of the sensor is done through the sensor's web interface.
-Browse to the web interface by going to `http://<your raspberry pi IP>` in your web browser of choice.
-On that page is a "Calibrate" button, when pressed it will walk through calibration.
+Browse to the web interface by going to `http://<your raspberry pi IP>` in your web browser of choice, or `http://raspberrypi.local` (potentially substituting for a different hostname if you've changed it).
+On that page is a "Calibrate" button, when pressed it will walk through the calibration process.

-TODO: Add elevation calibration.
+NOTE: Calibration currently doesn't signal very will if calibration fails, but info will be printed in the server's log if the device fails to calibrate correctly, so check there after calibration.

 ### Reading Measurements